jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 ### 65 Coroner may decide to open inquiry despite initial decision
 (1) A coroner who, after deciding not to open an inquiry, becomes satisfied (whether because of information not available at the time of deciding, or for any other reason) that it is desirable to open an inquiry into the death concerned, may do so.
 (2) Clause 14 of Schedule 3 empowers a coroner to open an inquiry under this section following a decision under section 20 of the Coroners Act 1988 not to hold an inquest.

+### 65A Coroner may close inquiry despite initial decision
+Grounds for closing inquiry
+(1) A coroner, after deciding to open an inquiry (the initial decision), may close that inquiry if the coroner— (a) is satisfied that new information unavailable at the time of the initial decision, or another change in circumstances, means that it is no longer appropriate to conduct the inquiry; and
+  (b) has considered submissions made under subsection (4).
+Restrictions on closing inquiry
+(2) However, a coroner must not close an inquiry under subsection (1)— (a) that is required to be opened and conducted under section 60; or (b) on or after the date fixed for an inquest under section 81(1) or (2); or (c) if the coroner is not satisfied of the matters in section 92(1); or (d) if the inquiry is ordered by the Solicitor-General or the High Court under any of sections 95 to 97.
+Notification of proposal to close inquiry
+(3) Before deciding to close an inquiry under subsection (1), a coroner must notify interested parties, in an approved form, of the proposal to close the inquiry, including—
+  (a) the reasons for proposing to close the inquiry; and (b) a statement that the coroner is satisfied as to the identity of the dead person concerned.
+(4) Persons notified under subsection (3) may make submissions to the coroner on the proposal within 15 working days of the notification being made.
+Notification after inquiry closed
+(5) A coroner who decides to close an inquiry under subsection (1) must notify the following persons of the decision in an approved form:
+  (a) the Secretary:
+  (b) interested parties.
+(6) An approved form under subsection (5) must contain or have attached to it, as the case requires,— (a) the coroner’s reasons for the decision to close the inquiry; and (b) if any submissions are made under subsection (4), the coroner’s consideration of those submissions; and (c) the cause of death to the extent that it is known; and (d) a statement that the coroner is satisfied as to the identity of the dead person concerned.
+(7) The coroner may record the cause of death as presumed natural causes if the coroner is satisfied, based on the evidence gathered to date, that—
+  (a) the death appears to be from natural causes; and (b) no further investigation is required to discharge the coroner’s role under this Act.
+(8) In the coroner’s notification under subsection (5), the coroner is not required to provide information about the circumstances of the death concerned if the coroner—
+  (a) takes into account the public interest in the circumstances of the death; and (b) considers that there is no clear benefit to the public in providing the information.
+(9) The coroner’s notification under subsection (5) prevails over a certificate of interim findings issued under section 93 in relation to the death concerned.

 ### 66 Which coroner conducts inquiry
 [Repealed]